 "The government's policy is to investigate a case for a British Bill of Rights and whether that could improve the relationship between Strasbourg and here," Mr Clarke told the BBC.

 The move follows a row over votes for prisoners and the sex offenders register.

 The European Court of Human Rights has ruled that the UK's blanket ban on prisoners voting is unlawful.

 In response, MPs voted to keep the ban.

 The House of Commons' decision is not binding, however, but could put pressure on ministers to go against the Strasbourg court's decision.

 The Supreme Court has recently ruled that sex offenders in England and Wales could appeal against having to register with the police for life.

 The UK court ruled that the lack of a review was incompatible with the European Convention on Human Rights.

 "We are considering the debate we had in the House of Commons and considering what the legal position is but everybody - the prime minister and everybody else - has said we will of course comply with the law," said Mr Clarke.

-"It would be startling if we had a British government which said we aren't going to comply with legal judgements."'Range of opinions'
+"It would be startling if we had a British government which said we aren't going to comply with legal judgements."